-Our estimated liquidity was \$230.2 million at December 31, 2009.
-The increase in estimated liquidity from that date is due primarily to an increase in availability under the revolving credit facility due to a decrease in borrowing of \$40.0 million under the revolving credit facility and other covenant restrictions
+Our estimated liquidity was \$302.6 million at December 31, 2010.
+The increase in estimated liquidity from that date is due primarily to an increase in cash and an increase in the availability under the revolving credit facility due to an improvement in covenant restriction calculations.

-As of December 31, 2010, we had \$325.0 million aggregate amount of common stock, debt securities, preferred stock, depositary shares and warrants (or a combination of these securities) available to be issued under our registration statement on Form S-3 filed in 2009.
+As of December 31, 2011, we had \$325.0 million aggregate amount of common stock, debt securities, preferred stock, depositary shares and warrants (or a combination of these securities) available to be issued under our registration statement on Form S-3 filed in 2009.

-Our need for cash in the next twelve months relates primarily to contractual obligations which include debt service, purchase commitments and operating leases, as well as for working capital, capital maintenance programs and mandatory defined benefit plan funding.
+Our need for cash in the next twelve months relates primarily to contractual obligations which include debt service, purchase commitments and operating leases, as well as for working capital, capital maintenance programs, plant closures and mandatory defined benefit plan funding.
 We may also use cash to pursue potential strategic acquisitions.
-Capital expenditures in 2011, excluding acquisitions, are expected to total approximately \$32 million.
+Capital expenditures in 2012, excluding acquisitions, are expected to total approximately \$32 million.
 We believe that our cash flow from operations and available borrowings under the revolving credit facility will be sufficient to fund our anticipated liquidity requirements for at least the next twelve months.
 In the event that the foregoing sources are not sufficient to fund our expenditures and service our indebtedness, we would be required to raise additional funds.